-The master's degree program in nursing at Roseman University of Health Sciences will be pursuing initial accreditation by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
-Applying for accreditation does not guarantee that accreditation will be granted.
+The doctoral degree program in nursing at Roseman University of Health Sciences will be pursuing initial accreditation by the commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+Applying for accreditation does not guarantee the accreditation will be granted.